betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 1. **Documentation**: Start by documenting everything related to the project.
 This includes code, design decisions, architecture, and any relevant discussions or meetings.
 Create comprehensive documentation that can help other developers understand the project's scope, progress, and any challenges encountered.

+ If you are aware of large swaths of documentation that is sitting around in places (emails, slide decks, pdf files) that are not already available online *with* the source code, consider getting this information *out there*.

 2. **Lessons Learned**: Conduct a lessons-learned session with the team to capture insights into what went well and what didn't during the project's development.
 Document these lessons, as they can be valuable for future projects, ensuring that the same mistakes are not repeated.

 3. **Code Review**: If possible, conduct a code review with the team to identify any critical issues or potential security vulnerabilities.
 This will allow you to address these concerns and prevent them from carrying over to other projects.